jspm/registry/README.md

 * Shim config for globals (`shim`)
 * Auto-enabling minification (`buildOptions.uglify`)

-In this way, the right package options can make any library play well with jspm, without needing any manual configuration at all.
+In this way, the right package options can make any package play well with jspm, without needing any manual configuration at all.

 Submitting a pull request to the original repo is still preferable to package overrides, this is a convenience service only and not a long term solution.